frequency-chain/frequency/designdocs/batched_messages.md

 size on chain.

-We can leverage off chain storage to make posting large message collections cheap, but we need to find a way to constrain the message types posted offchain so that message consumers know what types of data to expect.
+We can leverage off chain storage to make posting large message collections cheap, but we need to find a way to constrain the message types posted off chain so that message consumers know what types of data to expect.
 This document aims to explore what a system that does the above could look like.